samplchallenges/SAMPL6/README.md

 - Version 1.5: Update microstate lists of pKa challenge.
 Clarification to pKa microstate definition: Resonance structures or geometric isomers with the same bound hydrogen pattern do not constitute different microstates.
 Add canonical SMILES column to microstate list files.
 Add suggested microstate pairs for physically meaningful microscopic pKas for type I submissions.
 - Version 1.6: Corrects outdated CB8 sodium phosphate buffer concentration which appeared in an image (it was already correct in the text); include input files converted to other formats; fixes a compound name for one CB8 compound; corrects a pKa microstate; fixes a submission template issue.
 - Version 1.7: Update microstate lists of pKa challenge.
 Add new microstate IDs for SM18 and SM20.
 - Version 1.8: Update microstate lists of pKa challenge.
 Add new microstate ID for SM10.
+- Version 1.9: Include experimental measurements for the pKa challenge and the binding host-guest challenge.

 ### Changes not yet in a release
-- Included the binding experimental measurements for the host-guest challenge.
-- Included experimental pKa measurements for pKa challenge.

 ## Challenge Overview